jpmckeown/pitch-sorted/diary-notes.md

 + look thru Itch for my contributions
 + pitch cover add video of level with all elements OR video of Hat transform sheep
 + Frogger not Insp? avatar cross field, 1 frog per pen
-+ Amitheball?
-A quote I saw in Chris' writings, conventional to Identify w active icon eg paddle, but perhaps shift Identify w ball, aiming for subtle hints in game that sheep don't want to leave farm
-+ Shrek onion gif.
-Polyvalence Early version was call pigeonhole and balls not sheep theme pigeonholing people into categories, div peopl into categ, but can play the game for fun without realising any meaning.
-Insp layers AF really is about farm e g seasonal cycle agri with harsh winter.
-And also a social parable
 + mumbly voice farmer (like in Shaun)
 + Farmageddon "mutton bashing fun" Nintendo Home Sheep Home and 8 web games, https://www.thebigfixup.co.uk/